3a1b2c3/seeingSpace/README.md

 ## 5D and 4D Lightfields: capture and rendering (Andrey Gershun, 1936)
+ If Vx, Vy, Vz are fixed, the plenoptic function describes a panorama at fixed viewpoint (Vx, Vy, Vz).
+A regular image with a limited field of view can be regarded as an incomplete plenoptic sample at a fixed viewpoint.
 A **Light field** is a mathematical function of one or more variables whose range is a set of multidimensional vectors that describe the **amount of light flowing in every direction through every point in space***.
 It restricts the information to light outside the **convex hull** of the objects of interest.
 The 7D plenoptic function can under certain assumptions and relaxations simplify o a **4D light field**, which is easier to sample and operate on.
 A hologram is a photographic recording of a light field, rather than an image formed by a lens.